FAQs

 Yes.
 Most services I offer can be booked online at vagaro.com/aarongunnwellness.
 If you do not see a day/time that works for you (or if you’d like to be placed on a wait list), feel free to contact me directly to explore your options.

-I accept all major credit or debit cards, cash, and wireless payments (Apple Pay, Google Pay, etc.).
+I accept all major credit or debit cards, cash, and wireless card payments (Apple Pay, Google Pay, etc.).

 While I do not accept insurance, I often have clients use FSA debit cards for payment.
+Check with your workplace benefits coordinator if you have questions about using FSA.

 Regardless of the service booked, you will be required to complete intake forms online.
 Questions include health history, service/treatment goals, and current concerns or requests.
 The questions asked allow me to feel confident that you can safely receive services (or will prompt me to follow up with you if I need additional information prior to your appointment).
 All information you provide is confidential.